MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 - List of glossary terms used
 - List of mathematical notation

-Below is a an example after exportng to PDF.
+Below is a sample after exportng to PDF.
-Note the image and the textwrapping of the figure.
+Note the image and the text wrapping of the figure.

 ![Screenshot 2024-10-24 at 1 41 09 PM](https://github.com/user-attachments/assets/c1fa04fa-7e62-407a-85f3-628f22defc06)